Become a Living Support Assistant at Murano Street!

 What is a Living Support Assistant?

-Living Support Assistants (or LSAs) are current University of Glasgow students, both undergraduate and postgraduate, who live on-site and work alongside the Warden and Senior Living Support Assistants (SLSAs) to provide out of hours support to residents.
+Living Support Assistants (or LSAs) are current University of Glasgow students, both undergraduate and postgraduate, who live on-site and provide out of hours support to residents.

 The main purposes of the LSA teams are:

 - To provide advice and support for students living at university accommodation,

 - To keep harmony within the residences, and encourage a responsible attitude in tenants so that all residents on site are able to enjoy peaceful use of their properties,